 Rev John Cornish brings a wealth of experience in Pastoral Ministry and as a Hospital Chaplain.
-He assists at Holy Trinity Church in Winchmore Hill and is also part time Chaplain at our Winchmore Hill site.
+He assists at Holy Trinity Church in Winchmore Hill and is also part time Chaplain at our Health and Wellbeing centre.
 Father John is available on Tuesday and Friday Mornings.

 Rev. Don Hopkins is a Roman Catholic Deacon, serving in the parish of Our Lady and St. Vincent, Potters Bar.
-Don visits patients and family members on the In Patient Unit at Finchley every Thursday.
-Don is also on the Chaplaincy Team Weekend Rota for the in Patient Unit.
+Don visits patients and family members on the in-patient unit at Finchley every Wednesday afternoon.
+Don is also on the Chaplaincy Team Weekend Rota for the unit.
 He is available at other times upon request.

 Sister Frances Crowe is a member of the Sisters of Marie Auxilliatrice, a religious order founded in France in 1864.
 Originally from Ireland, Sister Frances spent many years in Nursing.
 A former Hospice Nurse and Community Nurse, Sister Frances is a familiar face to patients in Winchmore Hill, and is currently available to Come & Connect patients on a Thursday at Finchley.
 She is also available upon request.

 Rev. Deva Samaroo has been associated with the Hospice since the Finchley building opened in 1992.
-He visits the Hospice at weekends and leads Meditation class on a Tuesday at our Winchmore Hill site and on a Thursday at Finchley.
+He visits the Hospice at weekends and leads Meditation class on a Tuesday at our Health and Wellbeing Centre and on a Thursday at Finchley.
 Deva has a medical background and has a son who is a doctor.